 Even if it hasn’t been through the effort of catching, fighting, or reeling in a fish, line can be damaged by UV rays.
 For that reason, monofilament should be replaced yearly, even if there wasn’t much wear and tear.
 Braided line tends to last longer, but we recommend replacing it every year to be safe, or at least every two years.
 Fluorocarbon should be replaced annually as well.

+The first step here is to make sure you have a top notch fishing organizer.
+Being able to find your tackle when you need it will be essential to a great fishing experience.
 Artificial bait and lures tend to have a faster turnover time.
 This is largely due to the fact that tackle can be lost to snags or fish.
 There is a wide range of bait and lures out there, so most anglers have a variety in their tackle box.
 If you want to try out a new bass jig for example, there is no harm in adding to your tackle box.